FNNDSC/pftag/README.md

         package can also process the lookup value in various ways.
 These process functions follow a Reverse Polish Notation (RPN) schema of

-            tag func1 func2 func3 ...
+            tag func1(args1) func2(args2) func3(args3) ...

         where first the <tag> is looked up, then this lookup is processed by
         <func1>.
 The result is then processed by <func2>, and so on and
-        so forth.
+        so forth, each functional optionally with a set a arguments.

         This RPN approach also mirrors the standard UNIX piping schema.

-        A function that is to be applied to a <tag> should be connected to the tag with a <funcMarker> string, usually '_'.
+        A function (or function list) that is to be applied to a <tag> should be connected to the tag with a <funcMarker> string, usually '_'.
 The final function should end with the same <funcMarker>, so

-            %tag_func_
+            %tag_func1,func2,...,funcN_

-        will apply the function called "func" to the tag called "tag".
+        will apply the function list in order to the tag value lookup called "tag"; each successive evaluation consuming the result of its predecessor as input.

         Some functions can accept arguments.
 Arguments are passed to a function with a <funcArgMarker> string, typically '|', that also separates